Cloudxtreme/cobalt2.vim/README.md

 # cobalt2.vim
 Cobalt 2 colorscheme for Vim, converted from Wes Bos' Sublime Text adaptation: https://github.com/wesbos/cobalt2

-This colorscheme is very raw for now.
+This colorscheme is raw for now.
 HTML syntax highlighting is mostly complete, JavaScript and CSS are work-in-progress and a few bits of Twig are sprinkled in.
 Please consider this Alpha quality software for the time being.

+There are currently no terminal colors and given the limited color support of many terminal emulators, I don't I ever will.
+The scheme works quite good with Neovim though, if you enable its true color mode: `export NVIM_TUI_ENABLE_TRUE_COLOR=1`

 Pull requests for additional language support are very welcome.
-I'd be happy to hear from collaborators.

 ## Screenshots